 Is there any support available for people experiencing a reduction in income. for example, those on zero hour contracts?

-There are a range of financial support options available.
-This is if you are getting less work or no work because of COVID-19.
 You may be able to access support through the Discretionary Assistance Fund.
-You can also apply for Universal Credit.
+If you are a refugee you may be able to apply for Universal Credit.

 What support is available for self-employed people and freelancers?

-Self-employed people may be able to get support through the Self-Employment Income Support Scheme.
+Self-employed people may be able to access the Self-Employment Income Support Scheme (on GOV.UK).
 Freelancers working in cultural and creative sectors are able to apply for the Cultural Recovery Fund.
-The Welsh Government is also making available £25m for local authorities.
-This is to provide a discretionary grant for businesses that are closed or impacted.
-You can register and apply for this via your local authority website.
+The Welsh Government has given £25m to local authorities to provide a grant for affected businesses.
 Coronavirus support for businesses can also be found on the Business Wales website.

 Can businesses operate a delivery service, even if they are required to close?